wgxli/simpletex/docs/source/tutorial.rst

 	save('section_basics.tex')

-Pretty good for two lines.
+Pretty good for two more lines.